-Operating lease commitments - Group as lessor
+Property lease classification - Group as lessor

 The Group has entered into commercial property leases on its investment property portfolio.
-The Group has determined, based on an evaluation of the terms and conditions of the arrangements, that it retains all the significant risks and rewards of ownership of these properties which are leased out and accounts for the contracts as operating leases.
+The Group has determined, based on an evaluation of the terms and conditions of the arrangements, such as the lease term not constituting a major part of the economic life of the commercial property and the present value of the minimum lease payments not amounting to substantially all the fair value of the commercial property, that it retains all the significant risks and rewards of ownership of these properties which are leased out and accounts for the contracts as operating leases.